 Trapping a wild bee swarm is a very fulfilling activity for beekeepers.
 Making and using a swarm trap is easy.
 You can also opt to buy a swarm trap instead.
 Lures to attract bees to the swarm trap are great for your chances of getting a swarm into your trap.
 Have a beehive ready for when you catch a swarm of bees.
 Moving bees to the beehive as soon as possible allows the swarming bees to start establishing a home, with less loss in swarm size.
 More bees in a freshly installed honeybee swarm help the swarm carry out beehive activities quickly and readily.

 Knowledge is key, and having a few books about beekeeping is very important.
 There are great authors with years of beekeeping experience who have published theirs.
 Beekeeping books have different skill level requirements.
 The best beekeepers have books for beginner to professional experience levels.
 As you become more experienced, you will find that each book takes on a new significance.

 Top beekeeping books include “The Backyard Beekeeper” by Kim Flottum, “Beekeeping for Dummies” by Howland Blackiston, “The Beekeeper’s Handbook” by Diana Sammataro, “First Lessons in Beekeeping” by Keith Delaplane and “Practical Beekeeping” by Clive de Bruyn.

 Starting beekeeping with a few books to guide you makes it easy to set up the business.
-A book for beginners, some intermediate and detailed guide on beekeeping should be enough for you just starting out.
+A book for beginners, with some intermediate and detailed guide on beekeeping should be enough for you just starting out.
 You can buy other books later to add to your knowledge of beekeeping.
-Some beekeepers go with a set of a good quality beginner book and two professional level books.
+Some beekeepers go with a set of good-quality beginner books and two professional-level books.

 Joining Local Clubs